dlinero/PREDICTS_thesis_project_2020/README.md

 # PREDICTS_thesis_project_2020

 Thesis tittle: Effects of land-use change on tropical biodiversity: impacts on species associated with abiotic and vertebrate seed dispersal

 Author: Daniela Linero

-Course: MSc of Ecology, Evolution and Conservation
+Course: MSc of Ecology, Evolution and Conservation (Imperial College London)

 This project folder constains the scripts for data processing and output files.